Comparative-Pathology/GCA-Models/README.md

 ### Surfaces
-Surfaces may be associated with each of the principle gut domains along with other reference domains such as the patient's body boundary.
+Surfaces may be associated with each of the principle gut domains along with other reference domains such as the human body boundary.
 Because it is used by our visualisation software we have used a [VTK](https://docs.vtk.org/en/latest/design_documents/VTKFileFormats.html) ASCII legacy surface format.